geeknik/my-awesome-stars/topics.md

 - [StreetLamb/tribe](https://github.com/StreetLamb/tribe) - Low code tool to rapidly build and coordinate multi-agent teams
 - [cambrian-mllm/cambrian](https://github.com/cambrian-mllm/cambrian) - Cambrian-1 is a family of multimodal LLMs with a vision-centric design.
 - [Kav-K/GPTDiscord](https://github.com/Kav-K/GPTDiscord) - A robust, all-in-one GPT interface for Discord.
 ChatGPT-style conversations, image generation, AI-moderation, custom indexes/knowledgebase, youtube summarizer, and more!
-- [microsoft/autogen](https://github.com/microsoft/autogen) - A programming framework for agentic AI 🤖 (PyPi: autogen-agentchat)
 - [khzg/ChatGPT](https://github.com/khzg/ChatGPT) - Ai Chat everywhere (firefox addons)
 - [aniketmaurya/llm-inference](https://github.com/aniketmaurya/llm-inference) - Large Language Model (LLM) Inference API and Chatbot
-- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Platform for building AI that can learn and answer questions over federated data.
 - [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app development platform.
 Dify's intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you q
 - [bigscience-workshop/petals](https://github.com/bigscience-workshop/petals) - 🌸 Run LLMs at home, BitTorrent-style.
 Fine-tuning and inference up to 10x faster than offloading
-- [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
+- [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.
 - [ai-shifu/ChatALL](https://github.com/ai-shifu/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:

 ## chatgpt

+- [backnotprop/prompt-tower](https://github.com/backnotprop/prompt-tower) - A tool that helps you build prompts with lots of code blocks in them.
 - [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or o
 - [stalkermustang/llm-bulls-and-cows-benchmark](https://github.com/stalkermustang/llm-bulls-and-cows-benchmark) - A mini-framework for evaluating LLM performance on the Bulls and Cows number guessing game, supporting multiple LLM providers.
 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc